JackHon55/DND_Master_Release/README.md

 # DND_Master_Release
-Releases of DND Master program
+Releases of DND Master program - Version 1.3 updated 7/11/2023

 1. Download, go to code and download the zip file
 2. Unzip the file anywhere you like